European Corporate Reporting Lab @ EFRAG

 The European Lab PTFs are responsible for the operation of the projects of the European Lab, including planning, specific issues selection, conducting stakeholder consultative outreach activities, and the project reports and other deliverables, as decided by the PTFs.
 The PTFs operate under the European Lab PTFs Operating Guidelines.

-The members of the European Lab PTF on Climate-related Reporting (PTF on Climate-related Reporting) have been appointed by the European Lab SG mid-February 2019 and is operational.
+The members of the European Lab PTF on Climate-related Reporting (PTF-CRR) were appointed by the European Lab SG in February 2019.

 The primary focus of the PTF-CRR was on identifying good reporting practices and assessing the level of maturity in the implementation of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, while also taking into consideration the climate-related reporting elements of the EU Non-financial Reporting Directive and the related European Commission non-binding guidelines.